 How Does Saw Palmetto Work?

-Saw palmetto may work by blocking 5-alpha reductase, the enzyme that converts testosterone into Dihydrotestosterone (DHT).
-DHT is another androgen involved in muscle mass, hair growth or loss, and prostate health [1].
+According to WebMd, saw palmetto might block 5-alpha reductase, an enzyme that turns testosterone into dihydrotestosterone (DHT), affecting muscle mass, hair growth or loss, and prostate health [1].

 Testosterone

-One open-label, dose-response study found that healthy males taking a saw palmetto dietary supplement had increased testosterone levels after two weeks [3].
+A study by the National Institute of Health (NIH) revealed that men taking a saw palmetto supplement experienced higher testosterone levels after two weeks [2].

 “Test-tube, human, and animal studies show that saw palmetto could help regulate testosterone levels by decreasing the activity of an enzyme that converts testosterone to DHT.”